-The new bots are today’s sophisticated automated attackers — but they’re standing on the shoulders of 20 years of bot evolution.
-They originate as malware, often infiltrating through a browser extension.
-However, these newer bots have one unique marker in common: they latch onto a host user.
-In effect, they’re parasites.
+Gen3 and Gen4 bots are today’s sophisticated automated attackers — but they are the evolutionary descendants of the bots that originated over the past 20 years.
+Gen4 bots originate as malware, often infiltrating through a browser extension.
+Then, they latch on to an [innocent] human user in parasitic fashion.
 Under the guise of their host, they go undetected as they perform account takeover, malware distribution, and fraud.

 Because these next-gen bots are more sophisticated and look as if they’re operating in a real user environment, traditional detection methods can’t identify them, let alone block them.

 How They Attack

 Impersonating normal users, Gen3 and Gen4 bots perform a wide variety of assaults against websites, yet remain invisible to a Web application firewall or signature detection.